Marina294/Group-work-202008/README.md

 ## User Story

-As user, I want to
+As an user, I want to

 make good friends